TWS-Agile-Full-Stack-Bootcamp/TakeOutFood/README.md

 We have known that:

-- Eacg dish item in this restaurant has a unique ID
+- Each dish item in this restaurant has a unique ID
 - We now have various promotions:
   - Half price for certain dishes
 - No other charges except dish items (such as delivery and package charges)